SimplySly/ShoppingApp/README.md

 1. Clone the repository:

    git clone https://github.com/SimplySly/ShoppingApp

+2. Restore database from bak file in Database/ShoppingAppBackup.bak

-2. Open the solution in Visual Studio 2026 (ShoppingApp.slnx).
+3. Open the solution in Visual Studio 2026 (ShoppingApp.slnx).

-3. Configure user secrets for the Web project:
+4. Configure user secrets for the Web project:

    - In Solution Explorer, right-click the ShoppingApp.Web project and choose "Manage User Secrets".
    - Add the following secrets (example format)